-The experience of survival is precisely of a sur-vie, where every day takes him further away from the experience of death: ‘Celle-ci [la mort] était dans mon passé, plus lointaine chaque jour qui passait. […] La mort était une expérience vécue dont le souvenir s’estompait’ (p.
+The experience of survival is precisely of a ‘sur-vie’, where every day takes him further away from the experience of death: ‘Celle-ci [la mort] était dans mon passé, plus lointaine chaque jour qui passait. […] La mort était une expérience vécue dont le souvenir s’estompait’ (p.
 319).
 From his earlier writings, however, we understand how fraught this understanding of the experience of one’s own death truly is, intertwined with the knowledge of its impossibility.
 Indeed, in L’Évanouissement, which predates L’Écriture by nearly three decades, the narrator questions Wittgenstein’s dictum that ‘Der Tod ist kein Ereignis des Lebens.
 Den Tod erlebt man nicht […] La mort n’est pas un événement de la vie.
 La mort n’est pas une expérience vécue’.
 This proposition, he contends, overlooks the real possibility of living the deaths of others and, in light of Buchenwald, the narrator modifies the original phrasing: ‘Mein Tod ist kein Ereignis meines Lebens.
 Meinen Tod erlebe ich nicht.
 C’est-à-dire, ma mort ne peut être un événement de ma vie, je ne vivrais pas ma mort.’
 Certainly, his writing is bound up with the complex work of living the deaths of others, such as Maurice Halbwachs and Diego Morales, both of whom die in Buchenwald: Semprun narrates how ‘j’avais [….] vécu la mort’ (L’Écriture, p.
 252) of these comrades.
+But his work is not simply engaged in the articulation of death by proxy.
 For Blanchot, whose ‘jeune homme’ – possibly Blanchot himself – of L’Instant de ma mort ‘escaped’ death at the hands of a firing-squad during the Second World War, death has already happened in the near-death experience of the execution, and yet the ‘instant’ of death remains ‘toujours en instance’; death is an event which has yet to arrive and yet has already taken place.
 Semprun’s use of fiction helps him to convey not simply experience, but unexperienced experience, experience that was missed, that was never lived.
 What fiction shares with the reader is not the experience of death, but the author’s frustrated experience of not having died.